LAUKaHin/Genesis/README.md

 It is a constructor, you need to set the key in order to use GenAI service from OpenRouter.
 Set the name of project title is recommended but not necessary. httpRef is not not necessary.

 ### TXRX(self, LLM="")
-Main function of Genesis.py, the LLM is for AI/LLM model selection.
+Major function of Genesis.py, the LLM is for AI/LLM model selection.
 It can transmit the data and receive it.
 This function will return string when there is no error.
 Otherwise, error code (str) will be returned

 ### PushMsgToSystem(self, value)
 Push string into contents of system.
 Note that it cannot stored non ascii string in it.